daveTheOldCoder/Godot3To4FileConversion/README.md

 ## Examples

 Here are some examples of using these classes.
-For brevity, limited error checking is done here.
-In practice, more error checking is usually warranted.
+For brevity, the code here has no error checks.
+In practice, checking method calls for errors is usually desirable.

 ### Example 1